Contact

 Short Bio

-Andreas Kruck is a Senior Lecturer ("Akademischer Oberrat a.Z.") in Global Governance and Public Policy at the Geschwister-Scholl-Institute of Political Science.
-His research focuses on international institutions and private actors in global politics.
-He studies, among other things, power shifts and institutional change of international institutions, cooptation in international orders, contestation of international institutions, institutional change in indirect governance with private actors, rising powers and private economic standards, and qualitative predictive methods in IR.
-His empirical expertise is in the fields of international economic and security institutions, non-Western emerging economies, credit rating agencies, financial market regulation, European security-policy making, and private military and security companies.
+Andreas Kruck is Senior Researcher and Lecturer ("Akademischer Oberrat a.Z.") in Global Governance and Public Policy at the Geschwister-Scholl-Institute of Political Science.
+His research focuses on international institutions and private actors in the international political economy and in international security.
+He studies, among other things, power shifts and institutional change of international institutions, power rivalries and cooptation in international orders, contestation of international institutions, institutional change in indirect governance with private actors, rising powers and private economic standards, and qualitative methods of foresight in IR.
+His empirical expertise is in the fields of international economic and security institutions, credit rating agencies, non-Western emerging economies, European security-policy making, and private military and security companies.

 Current Teaching